 The Committee's objective is to establish a total compensation program for the Company that appropriately balances compensation costs with salaries and incentives sufficient to retain and motivate key executives.
 Senior human resources management of the Company presents proposals and recommendations on senior executive officer compensation to the Committee for its review and evaluation.
 To establish compensation levels, the Committee uses data obtained from outside consultants retained at the Committee's discretion.
-The data reflects compensation practices at companies of approximately Marriott's size (the companison group) who participate in a variety of compensation surveys.
+The data reflects compensation practices at companies of approximately Marriott's size (the comparison group) who participate in a variety of compensation surveys.
 The Committee believes that targeting compensation between the median and the 75th percentile of other large companies appropriately reflects the conditions of the labor market for Company executives.
-Companies in the comparison group may be included in this Proxy Statement; however, the comparison group is not made up exclusively of companies comprising that index.
+Companies in the comparison group may be included in the S&P Hotel/Motel Index used in the performance chart included in this Proxy Statement; however, the comparison group is not made up exclusively of companies comprising that index.
 Because the Company recruits senior executives from outside the hospitality industry, the Committee believes that the broad-based comparison group is an appropriate basis for establishing competitive pay programs.